adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 For details on the various Edge extensions used, see the [table of related projects](../../README.md#related-projects).

 ### 4. Run app
-In Xcode, select the app target you want to run, and the destination device to run it on (either simulator or physical device).
-Then press the play button.
+In Xcode, select the app target you want to run, and the destination device to run it on (either a simulator or a physical device).
+Then press the **Play** button in the top left.

-You should see your application running on the device you selected, with logs being displayed in the console in Xcode.
+You should see your application running on the selected device, with logs displayed in the Xcode console.

-> **Note**
+> [!TIP]
 > If the debug console area is not shown by default, activate it by selecting:
-> View -> Debug Area -> Show Debug Area
+> **View** -> **Debug Area** -> **Activate Console**

 ### 5. `trackAction`/`trackState` implementation examples
-With Edge Bridge extension successfully installed and registered, you can make the regular Analytics `trackAction` and `trackState` calls, which will be captured by Edge Bridge extension and sent to the Edge Network.
+With the Edge Bridge extension successfully installed and registered, you can continue to make the regular Analytics `trackAction` and `trackState` calls.
+These will be captured by the Edge Bridge extension and sent to the Edge Network.

 Check `ContentView.swift` for implementation examples of both APIs.
-You can see the data payloads that are to be sent with the calls.
+You will see the data payloads that are sent with the calls.

 ## Initial validation with Assurance
-Assurance is the AEP tool for inspecting all events that Adobe extensions send out, in real time.
-It will allow us to see the flow of events, including the EdgeBridge conversion of `trackAction`/`trackState`.
+Assurance is the Experience Platform tool for inspecting all events that Adobe extensions send out in real time.
+It allows observing the flow of events, including the Edge Bridge conversion of `trackAction`/`trackState`.

 ### 1. Set up the Assurance session
 To create a new Assurance session and connect to it, see the instructions on [setting up an Assurance session](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#1-set-up-the-assurance-session), using the base URL value: